Aditya is an Azure DevOps and Infrastructure Virtualization Architect with experience in automation,... | See full bio

-31. Any new cloud server has the capacity to host 600 smartphones and 120 tablets.
+32. Any new cloud server can host 600 smartphones and 120 tablets.

-The rapid cloud computing growth is directly related to the surge in electronic device usage.
+The rapid growth is directly related to the surge in electronic device usage.
 Currently, there are over 13,000,000 servers scattered across the world, and Amazon AWS accounts for almost half of them.

 Big enterprises are already putting a lot of sensitive information in the public cloud.
-Their growing needs are already creating a new wave of cutting-edge solutions and business strategies.
+Their growing needs are already creating new cutting-edge solutions and business strategies.

 Hybrid and multi-cloud models are becoming the new status quo.
 Exciting innovations like Kubernetes containers are already serving the industry.
 They’re just a taste of what’s to come.